tteeoo/svc/sva/README.md

 ```
 `<output file>` will default to `./out.svb`.

-The `-p` option will write the pre-processed assembly to `<output file>.asm`.
+The `-p` option will write the preprocessed assembly to `<output file>.asm`.
-Pre-processing includes stripping trailing whitespace and comments, sourcing files, and expanding instructions.
+Preprocessing includes stripping trailing whitespace and comments, sourcing files, and expanding instructions.
 It can be useful for debugging.

 To execute the assembled program, run: